SiliconLabs/wifi_combo_applications/iot-pa-wifi-phy_performance_test_gui/phy_performance_test_gui/README.md

 **NOTE:**

 - Since Transmit Power depends on RF Chain, select RF chain before Transmit Power.
-- Finally, click on **BT Transmit Start** button to start transmitting the data and **BT Transmit Stop** button to stop transmitting.
+- Finally, click the **BT Transmit Start** button to start transmitting the data and **BT Transmit Stop** button to stop transmitting.
 The **Save Log** button will download the list of commands executed.
 The **Home** button will navigate to the PHY Performance Test homepage.

 ### 3.5 BT Receive PHY Performance Test Page